 |Mumbai | Ahmedabad | Balaram | Dasada| Bhuj | Gondal | Diu | Mumbai

 Mumbai – Ahmedabad

-After an eye-opening day at Balaram we’ll head west to Dasada.
-En route we’ll visit the Rani Ki Vav in Patan, one of the most intricate step wells in India.
-From there we’ll head to Modhera to marvel at the Sun Temple and then end the day with a jeep safari.
+After an eye-popping day atBalaramyou will head west to Dasada on the morrow.
+En route you visit the Rani Ki Vav in Patan, one of the finest step wells in India.
+From there you reach Modhera to marvel the Sun Templewhichis followed by a jeep safari.

-Today we’ll tour both the old and new palaces of Bhuj.
-Rao Lakha’s palace was inspired by European architectural designs, whereas Rao Pragmali’s new palace is less opulent but still creates awe with its powerful style.
+Your day commences a tour of old and new palaces of Bhuj.
+WhileRaoLakha’s palace seeks its inspiration from European architectural and designs, RaoPragmali’s new palace, even though is less opulent but still commands awe and is known for its decoration.

 Gondal – Diu